Appearance & Reality > The Lord Jesus Christ > Strong and weak

 19 For the good that I want, I do not do, but I practice the very evil that I do not want.

-Paul describes the struggle and the sense of helplessness of one who knows the right thing to do and wants to do it, and yet is unable to do so.
-In ourselves we will always experience this struggle and the sense of failure.
+Paul describes the struggle and helplessness of one who knows the right thing to do and yet is unable to do it.
+In ourselves we will always experience this struggle and sense of failure.

-Recognising the importance of being strong and that true strength can be found only in the Lord, we must set our hearts to seek Him and His strength.
-1 Chronicles 16:11 exhorts us: “Seek the Lord and His strength; seek His face continually.”
+Knowing the importance of being strong and that true strength can be found only in the Lord, we must set our hearts to seek Him and His strength.
+1 Chronicles 16:11 exhorts us: “Seek the Lord and His strength; seek His face continually”.

-If we do so consistently, we will be able to, like the Psalmist, testify that “the Lord is my strength and song” (Psalm 118:14).
-This theme comes through again and again in the Psalms: “The Lord is my strength and my shield” (Psalm 28:7); “For You are my strength” (Psalm 31:4); “God is our refuge and strength” (Psalm 46:1).
+If we seek the Lord consistently, we will, like the psalmist, be able to testify that “the Lord is my strength and song” (Ps.
+118:14).
+This theme comes through again and again in the Psalms: “The Lord is my strength and my shield” (Ps.
+28:7); “For You are my strength” (Ps.
+31:4); “God is our refuge and strength” (Ps.
+46:1).

-We must pay heed to the Lord’s pronouncement in Jeremiah 17:5 that “cursed is every man who makes flesh his strength”.
+We must pay heed to the Lord’s warning in Jeremiah 17:5-6:

 “Cursed is the man who trusts in mankind